A DEI Calendar Is Your Secret Weapon for a Stronger Workplace

 It reduces friction.

-It increases belonging.
+Additionally, it increases belonging.

-It signals leadership accountability.
+Most importantly, it signals leadership accountability.

 If your organization is serious about creating a workplace where diversity is recognized as strength, a structured DEI calendar is one of the simplest and most effective tools you can implement.